AndrejOrsula/omtp_course/ros2_differences.md

 ```

 ### Fully Defined Links
-We have also experienced that some or all of the links from a working *ROS 1* *URDF* model do not get properly spawned in *Gazebo* with the use of *ROS 2*.
+We have also experienced that some or all of the links from a working ROS 1 *URDF* model do not get properly spawned in Gazebo with the use of ROS 2.
 This issue seems to originate from not fully defining each of the movable links of a model.
 Each link must contain at least the following entries
 ```xml
 <link name="${NAME}">
     <visual>